 - Touch screens are disabled and converted to looping graphics.

 - The Museum flow of traffic is one way.
 Signage directs guests of that flow with social distancing decals interspersed on the floor.

 - Hand sanitizer is available throughout the exhibit areas.
 Three restrooms with hand washing facilities are also available within the galleries.

 - Guided public tours have been suspended.
 Private guided tours have fewer than 10 family members in them.
 Social distancing between guide and group is maintained.

 More information can be found at corvettemuseum.org/museum-statement-on-covid-19/, or check out this quick video announcement!

 Not only is the Corvette America's favorite sports car, but it's also the longest-running model car in the nation's history!
 And no other automotive museum in the world is dedicated to a single model car.
 So it's no wonder that enthusiasts and visitors alike are entranced by the 115,000 square foot National Corvette Museum located just off I-65 in Bowling Green, Kentucky!

-This top rated Kentucky attraction features over 70 Corvettes, most of which are on loan by private donors, that are showcased in periodic settings and include mint classics, prototypes, rare finds and racing champs.
-Families will enjoy the KidZone with hands-on activities for children, and the exhibit hall features rotating exhibits not always focused on the Corvette.
+This top rated Kentucky attraction celebrated its 25th Anniversary in 2019 and features over 70 Corvettes, mostly on loan by private donors, that are showcased in periodic settings including mint classics, prototypes, rare finds and racing champs.
+Families will enjoy the KidZone with hands-on activities for children (temporarily unavailable due to Covid-19 guidelines), and the exhibit hall features rotating exhibits not always focused on the Corvette.
 Big kids love making their friends jealous when sharing photos of themselves in the "sitter" Corvette available in the lobby.